mozilla-services/qdo/docs/config.rst

 policy
     Specifies how to get all partition ids for this worker.
 Defaults to `manual`, in which case an explicit list of `ids` has to be specified.
-    The other value is `all`, which gets a list of all partitions from Queuey and assigns them to this worker.
+    The other values are `all`, which gets a list of all partitions from Queuey and assigns them to this worker.
+The third option is `automatic`, which uses Zookeeper to distribute partitions across workers.

 ids
     Only used when the policy is `manual`.
 A new-line separated list of